Comparison · Revit MCP

 AI in Revit: comparing your MCP options

-Connecting an AI assistant to Revit over MCP is new, and there are three broad routes: Autodesk’s official preview, free open-source servers, and packaged commercial tools like HMK Pilot.
+Connecting an AI assistant to Revit over MCP is new, and there are three broad routes: Autodesk’s official preview, free open-source servers, and packaged commercial tools like Pilot AI.
 Here’s an honest, use-case map — no hype.

 | Approach | Apps | Read / write | Setup | Support | Cost |